ngs-docs/2021-august-remote-computing/docs/07-automation-scripting.md

 - we set the counter for the thing we want to iterate ("loop") through with the `for i in *.fna.gz`.
 In this case, we are running the same command for each file in our current directory that ends in '.fna.gz'.
 The `i` represents the ith file in our loop and we refer to it with the `$` notation (more on variables later!) - also, "i" is an arbitrary name; it could be "potato" :)
 - starts with `do` and ends with `done`
-- loop components are separated by `;` or indentation
+- loop components are separated by `;` or new lines.

+*We have used indentation to make it easier to read the for loops in the notes, but the shell does NOT need indentation to interpret the loop!
+Note that other programming languages like Python do require indentation!*

 Now, let's append those md5sum numbers to a text file
 ```
 for i in *.fna.gz; do md5sum $i >> my_md5sum_list.txt; done
 ```

+**Reminder:** The `>>` are appending the md5sum values to 1 text file.

 Check out the list (exit by pressing q)
 ```